Skip to main content

 • A memory foam mattress can range from about $1,000 to $6,000 or more, depending on construction, materials, and size.

-• In our March 2025 survey of sleepers with chronic pain, more than half of respondents told us they’d recently purchased a memory foam mattress.
+• In our March 2025 survey of sleepers with chronic pain, more than half of the respondents told us they’d recently purchased a memory foam mattress.

 • For maximum comfort and sleep quality, it’s important to find a memory foam mattress that’s the right fit for your sleep position and weight.